Innocent (2025 film): Production

 The film was launched on 26 May 2025 and soon principal photography began at Ernakulam and Thiruvananthapuram.
-Innocent is the second collaboration of Althaf and Anarkali together after Mandakini.
+Innocent is the second collaboration of Althaf Salim and Anarkali Marikar together after Mandakini along with Vineeth Thattil David.

 Release

 The first look poster of the film was released online on 27 May 2025 after its title launch on previous day.
 The second look poster was released on 6 July 2025.
 The trailer of the film was released on 28 August 2025.

 Innocent was released theatrically worldwide on 7 November 2025 by Century Films and Phars Film.

 Reception

 Critical reception

 Aiswarya Sudha of The Times of India rated the film 2.5/5 stars and wrote, "The film’s approach of pairing social issues with everyday humour and a subtle, non-preachy message sounds good.
 But on screen, it rarely catches fire.
 The writing is the weakest link.
 Many situations feel real, but the twists are predictable and the fixes are too easy.
 The film wants to show everyday pressures and how the system fails ordinary people, but it leans on coincidences and thin reasons.
 So, the 'social message' feels stuck on, not grown naturally from the story."